awsdocs/amazon-cloudwatch-user-guide/doc_source/Install-CloudWatch-Agent-New-Instances-CloudFormation.md

 1. Change the agent configuration file stored in Parameter Store to the new configuration that you want\.

-1. In the AWS CloudFormation template that you downloaded in the [Tutorial: Install the CloudWatch Agent Using AWS CloudFormation and Parameter Store](#installing-CloudWatch-Agent-using-CloudFormation-Templates) topic, change the version number\.
+1. In the AWS CloudFormation template that you downloaded in the [Tutorial: Install the CloudWatch agent using AWS CloudFormation and Parameter Store](#installing-CloudWatch-Agent-using-CloudFormation-Templates) topic, change the version number\.
 For example, you might change `VERSION=1.0` to `VERSION=2.0`\.

 1. Open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.